Prebz98/IN4230/design.md

 ### Routing packets
 All packets sent from the routing_daemon will have 3 chars that identifies the type of the packet.
 (3 first chars of the sdu) RES-response, REQ-request, UPD-update, HLO-hello.
 Then follows one char with the total number of pairs.
 A pair is a MIP-address and the distance to it.

-### Linked list
+### Routing linked list
+The routing table is stored as a linked list that contains the mip-target, the distance and the next node on the way.

 ### ARP cache
-Since I implemented the cache to store all addresses that it receives from, it now also stores
+Since I implemented the arp-cache to store all addresses that it receives from the raw socket, it now stores addresses that are not neighbors.
+I choose to let this stay the way it is since this does not affect the routing process.